MiltonChung/FrontendMenterChallenge/IPAddressTracker/README.md

 ## Challenges:

--  Using and reading Leaf.js documentations and making it behave the way I wanted
+-  Using and reading Leaflet.js documentations and making it behave the way I wanted
 -  Loading animations without using React

 ## What I learned:

 -  How to make simple loading animations while fetching data
--  How to work with Leafjs and IP Geolocation API
+-  How to work with Leaflet.js and IP Geolocation API

 ## Time to Complete: ~ 2.5 hours